cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/btaguncertain.md

   return 0.92955*((1.+(0.0589629*pt))/(1.+(0.0568063*pt)));
 }
 ```
-Look at this twiki for [additional information scale factors](https://twiki.cern.ch/twiki/bin/view/CMSPublic/BtagRecommendation2011OpenData#Data_MC_Scale_Factors).
+Look at this twiki for [additional information about scale factors](https://twiki.cern.ch/twiki/bin/view/CMSPublic/BtagRecommendation2011OpenData#Data_MC_Scale_Factors).

 ### Calculating Weights
-Once these are updated to their desired state, weight calculating can happen!
-In the analyzers in the for loop is where the weight calculating occurs.
-The first part of the calculating that is important is
+Once these functions are updated to their desired states, weight calculating can happen!
+The first thing to check for when event weight calculating is this:
 `
 if (jet_btag.at(value_jet_n) > 0.679)
 `.
-This check to see whether or not the jet made the medium cut that we were looking for.
-If it did, we go into the part of the calculating that looks like this:
+This check is to see whether or not the jet distminator makes the cut we want our jets to make.
+In this case, we want our jets to make the medium cut (.679).
+If a jet makes the cut, there are then a couple more checks to be made:
 ````
   if(abs(hadronFlavour) == 5){
   	eff = getBtagEfficiency(corrpt);